 - Click Submit

-Important: If you don’t challenge the dispute by the deadline shared by the bank included in the email, we won’t be able to help you challenge the dispute.
+Important: Evidence to challenge a dispute must be submitted by 11:59 PM UTC at the latest on the designated due date.If you don’t challenge the dispute by the deadline included in the email, we won’t be able to help you challenge the dispute.
 Additionally, the disputed funds will be returned to the client’s bank account, and the disputing bank will retain the $15 dispute fee.

 Sometimes a card issuer will start investigating a charge before turning it into a formal dispute.
 These are known as inquiries or retrievals, depending on which card network initiated the investigation.
-You can recognize inquiries and retrievals by reading the banner in the transaction details for the dispute, as shown below:
+Inquiries and retrievals will appear on your Card transactions report as a disputed charge.
+The banner will include additional information stating that no funds are currently being withheld from your account.

 It’s important to submit evidence to prevent the inquiry from escalating into a formal dispute.
 However, if the evidence is found insufficient or the client refutes your evidence, the case could become a formal dispute.
-If this occurs, the charge can’t be refunded and you’ll have to update your response and submit additional evidence.
+If this occurs, the charge can’t be refunded, and you’ll have to update your response and submit additional evidence.

 Disputes on partially refunded payments

-While uncommon, a payment can be disputed for the full amount, even if a partial refund has already been made (e.g., a refund of a smaller amount that has been agreed upon).
+While uncommon, a payment can be disputed for the full amount, even if a partial refund has already been made (ex: a refund of a smaller amount that has been agreed upon).
 We understand this can be frustrating as it leaves you responsible for the partial refund you’ve already processed and the full amount disputed.
 However, card issuers are very willing to rectify this situation.

-In most cases, the card issuer cancels the original dispute and then creates a separate one for the corrected amount.
+In most cases, the card issuer cancels the original dispute and creates a separate one for the corrected amount.
 If the dispute is fully resolved in your favor, the entire amount is returned to you.
 If it’s not, only the partially refunded amount is returned.